Gareth Ainsworth: Personal life

 During his playing days Ainsworth picked up the nickname "Wild Thing" due to his appearance and his rock star ambitions; he was in a band called APA with Wimbledon teammates Chris Perry and Trond Andersen.
 He later joined the band Dog Chewed the Handle, named after a Terrorvision song, after answering an advert in Loot.
 Before the audition, Ainsworth hid his footballing career from his bandmates until he had been accepted.
 The band were invited to support Bad Manners on tour but rejected the offer due to clashes with Ainsworth's footballing career.
 The band later split, with Ainsworth and another member forming a new band, Road to Eden.
 By November 2019, he was fronting The Cold Blooded Hearts.
 They released their debut album in July 2023, produced by Yes keyboardist Geoff Downes.

 He is considered a cult hero at Preston, Wimbledon, QPR, Port Vale, Lincoln City, and Wycombe Wanderers.

 On 21 October 2010, he represented the English Football League at the unveiling of the Footballers' Battalions memorial on the site of the Battle of the Somme.
 He graduated from the University of Liverpool with a Diploma in Professional Studies in Football Management in December 2019.

 Ainsworth is married to Donna, who is from Venezuela.
 He has three children.
 He is a practising Catholic.
+His son, Kane, played non-League football.